GVR Report cover U.S. Long Term Care Market Size, Share & Trends Report

 Recent initiatives taken for the development and expansion of specialized care services:

-• In April 2025, Deacon Health launched a technology-driven care coordination platform to enhance specialty care for patients with multiple chronic conditions.
+• In April 2025, Deacon Health launched a technology-driven care coordination platform aimed at enhancing specialty care for patients with multiple chronic conditions.
 The company focuses on improving patient outcomes and reducing healthcare costs through evidence-based, clinician-led care pathways.
 Their approach emphasizes non-surgical interventions when appropriate and aims to connect patients with the right care at the right time.
 Kyle Cooksey, President and CEO at Deacon Health, said:

 “My commitment to quality healthcare started almost 30 years ago when my mom died suddenly after not receiving the necessary quality care.
 This made it clear to me just how disjointed our healthcare system was.
 Significant progress has been made toward a connected healthcare system, but there are still plenty of opportunities for advancement in a way that improves outcomes while reducing costs.”

-• In April 2024, the FDA launched its "Home as a Health Care Hub" initiative to transform the home into a central component of the U.S. healthcare system.
-This initiative addresses challenges such as physician shortages, rising healthcare costs, and health disparities, particularly in underserved communities.
+• In April 2024, FDA launched its "Home as a Health Care Hub" initiative with the aim to transform the home into a central component of the U.S. healthcare system.
+This initiative seeks to address challenges such as physician shortages, rising healthcare costs, and health disparities, particularly in underserved communities.
 By integrating medical devices and digital health technologies into the home environment, the FDA envisions a more personalized and accessible approach to healthcare delivery.

-McKnight’s Long-Term Care News article highlights several key technologies poised to transform LTC in the U.S during the forecast period.
+The article from McKnight’s Long-Term Care News highlights several key technologies poised to transform LTC in the U.S during the forecast period.
 Experts emphasize the integration of artificial intelligence (AI) with other technological advancements to enhance interoperability and accessibility in care delivery.

 Impact of digital integration on long-term care market: